i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 After many loopholes, I finally downloaded VMware Workstation Pro, which, to my joy, is now available for free for personal use since May of this year.

-I also downloaded the VMware OVF Tool to make sure that the OVF I previously generated with VirtualBox is compatible with VMware Workstation Pro.
-I added its installation directory to my PATH variable under Windows, and could then access it from my command line in PowerShell.

-I tried converting the old virtual machine OVA file to a VMware-compatible type using " ovftool ubuntu22x64.ova E:\VMware_ubuntu_VM " (into a new directory I created for the purpose), but got an error: "Opening OVA source: ubuntu22x64.ova Opening VMX target: E:\VMware_ubuntu_VM Error: OVF Package is not supported by target: - Line 25: Unsupported hardware family 'virtualbox-2.2'.
-Completed with errors "

-To convert this hardware family to one that's compatible with VMware Workstation Pro, ChatGPT suggested unpacking the OVA archive and directly editing the OVF file that contains the info.
-While 7zip was doing the unpacking, I did a [bit more reading online on the topic](How To Convert Virtual Machines Between VirtualBox and VMware (howtogeek.com)](https://www.howtogeek.com/125640/how-to-convert-virtual-machines-between-virtualbox-and-vmware/)).
-Because this website says it should be possible to open the VM as is in VMware, once it is installed, so I decided to postpone modifying anything in the OVF until I shut off Hyper-V for good with bcdedit, restart my PC, and attempt to install VMware.

-7zip kept showing "Unexpected end of data" all the way through.

 During the installation of VMware Workstation Pro, I got a message saying
 ![[2024-08-02_vmware_installation_hyper-v.png]]

 I researched this further and found that, in my Windows Features, Hyper-V was actually switched off.
 However, since I had previously used WSL, I suspect this is not entirely true.
 I went on to fully switch it off in an elevated command prompt using

 ```windows
 bcdedit /set hypervisorlaunchtype off
 ```